AlpacaTravel/graphql-docs/topics/itinerary/Adding Locations/README.md

 # Adding Locations to Itineraries

 Using GraphQL, you can locations to your itinerary.
+Alpaca will organise the locations you add for itineraries into various structures, including a simple list through to something more complex (such as organised by segments etc).

+You can leverage features such as [Automatic Routing](/topics/itinerary/Automatic%20Routing/README.md) between the locations or presenting the data on a map to make creating itineraries an easy function to add to your application.
+You can request information about each of the locations added to your itinerary to present the itinerary in the best possible way to your users.

-Locations added to an itinerary contain information for the audience such as the place they are visiting, as well as any personalised content about that location (such as stories/phgotos or supplying reasons to visit the place).
+Locations added to an itinerary contain information for the audience such as the physical place they are visiting, as well as any personalised content or planning data about that location (such as stories/photos or supplying reasons to visit the place).

-## Prerequisits
+### Prerequisits

 - You'll need an itinerary you want to add to and locate the Itinerary ID
 - The itinerary will need to be unassigned to a profile, or you'll need your